anthonysapp/slush-phaser-project/README.md

 > "Perhaps by early 2015 we ought to be looking at going purely ES6?
 Moving to using more advanced native browser features like Object.observe and Promises." -- Richard, the author of Phaser.io

 ## Thanks
-This project is a fork of the [slush-phaser-project]: https://github.com/PixelPicoSean/slush-phaser-project by [Sean Bohan]: https://github.com/pixelpicosean
+This project is a fork of the [slush-phaser-project][slush-phaser-project] by Sean Bohan [pixelpicosean]

 ---

 The MIT License (MIT)

-Copyright (c) 2014 Relish
+Copyright (c) 2014 Relish / Anthony Sapp

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal